 Jeff Moscow, MD

-Jeffrey A. Moscow, MD, joined the Investigational Drug Branch in January, 2014, after serving part-time in IDB since August, 2012.
-Prior to joining CTEP, he was Children’s Miracle Network Professor of Pediatrics, Chief of Pediatric Hematology-Oncology, Vice Chair of Pediatrics, and co-leader of the Experimental Therapeutics Program of the Markey Cancer Center, all at the University of Kentucky.
-His portfolio includes erlotinib, lapatanib, AZD 9291, CO-1686, trebananib, ch14.18, and CDX-011.
-Dr. Moscow has also taken a lead role in the re-design of the CTEP Phase 2 component of the Early Therapeutics Clinical Trials Network (ETCTN) and is slated to become its program director.
-In addition, Dr. Moscow has a laboratory research program in the Urologic Oncology Branch that is focused on targeting thiamine-dependent enzymes for cancer therapy.
+Jeffrey A. Moscow, MD, joined the CTEP Investigational Drug Branch (IDB) in January 2014, after serving part time since August 2012.
+Prior to joining CTEP, he was Childrenís Miracle Network Professor of Pediatrics, Chief of Pediatric Hematology-Oncology, Vice Chair of Pediatrics, and co-leader of the Experimental Therapeutics Program of the Markey Cancer Center, all at the University of Kentucky.
+His IDB portfolio includes erlotinib, lapatinib, osimertinib, trebananib, dinutuximab, MEDI570, glembatumumab, and anetumab.
+Dr. Moscow is the Science Officer of the Phase 2 component of the Early Therapeutics Clinical Trials Network (ETCTN); Program Director of both the Early Drug Development Opportunity Program, a program that helps involve all NCI Cancer Centers in clinical ETCTN research and PDXNet, a Precision Medicine initiative to systematically incorporate patient-derived models into NCIís preclinical drug development efforts.
+In addition, Dr. Moscow has a laboratory research program in the Urologic Oncology Branch in the NCI Center for Cancer Research that is focused on targeting metabolic pathways for cancer therapy.

 National Cancer Institute